klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_PREREQUISITES.md

         echo $LD_LIBRARY_PATH
 ```

-  Please check if Fortran and gcc version is the correct or make the same for the other compiler ou will use.
+  Please check if fortran and gcc version is the correct or make the same for the other compiler ou will use.

 ```bash
         gfortran --version